MEGA65/mega65-core/docs/fat32.md

 ## This is the 'fat32 / sdcard' documentation file.

 This file is out of date.
-The most valuable information it contains is the internal FAT32 and partition handling within the Hypervisor (kickstart) code, to help others with extending those routines and functionality
+The most valuable information it contains is the internal FAT32 and partition handling within the Hypervisor (hyppo) code, to help others with extending those routines and functionality

 # Table of Contents: